alexchen45/AlexOntology/ADIO_Specification.md

 ## Recent Changes
 <!-- omit in toc -->
+1.1:
+- Minor changes in description.
+Specified sources for some of the terms.

 1.0:
 - Refine description of classes and properties.
 - Move the whole specification to GitHub.